annalhead/mm_accum_microsim/README.md

 This project builds on from the data cleaning and phenotyping outlined in the repositories: https://github.com/annalhead/CPRD_multimorbidity_codelists and https://github.com/annalhead/CPRD_multimorbidity_trends, and the work presented here: https://www.thelancet.com/journals/lanhl/article/PIIS2666-7568(21)00146-X/fulltext

 Currently, this repository only contains the analysis and simulation code, and not the model input files.
-These will hopefully be added in the future, along with a more detailed technical model summary.
-If you have any questions in the meantime, please email me at anna.head@liverpool.ac.uk
+If you have any questions, please email me at anna.head2@liverpool.ac.uk

 ## Repository summary